 The woman smiled, “We don’t care too much for money up here.
 Our lives are simple.
 We pick tea all spring and relax for the rest of the year.
 We grow our own food, so we don’t need much.
 If people come to our house, we will sell them tea.
 Some villagers go sell to tourists, but that is because their tea is not as good.
 We sell to one person who finds us, and they tell their friends, who tell their friends.
 That is enough.”

 It is individual farmers like these who lay the foundation of my search for tea’s identity.
 These farmers own their land generations back.
-During the cultural revolution, they said, the land was made into commune-style farming.
+During the cultural revolution, Mrs. Li explain, the land was made into commune-style farming.
 I asked if they were ordered to increase output and lower quality to provide more tea for China.
-The woman’s husband entered, “No, we have always given the same quality tea.”
+Shui Huamin entered from the courtyard to explain, “No, we have always given the same quality tea.”
 It seems that even revolutionaries, Mao Zedong included, had a penchant for this legendary tea.
 Indeed, Mrs. Li has photos of her father sharing tea with many of China’s most famous statesmen.

 While the men and women who devote their lives and their land to tea share their knowledge with a humility fitting for the Buddhist and Daoist use of the beverage for meditation and contemplation of the universe, one need only descend the Lion’s Peak to Hangzhou proper for a completely different view.
 Teahouses line every block, from the four story lakeside operations to smoky establishments with only “green tea,” and “black tea” on the menu where young couples rendezvous and middle-aged women gossip loudly.
 Prices for a pot range between a 200 USD Taiwanese Oolong and a 40 cent local green tea made from broken leaves.